juninatt/doodle-do/README.md

 # DoodleDo

 DoodleDo: Because Picasso had to start somewhere.
 Embrace your inner artist with basic shapes on a canvas.
 It's a JavaFX masterpiece, but don't expect the Louvre... yet.
+Pythagoras might roll his eyes, but DoodleDo fearlessly calculates its shapes without Java's hand-holding.

 ## Features

 - **Dynamic Drawing Canvas**: Create shapes like circles, rectangles, and triangles by specifying their parameters.